Hebron Hills

+During the Iron Age, the Hebron Hills were part of the Kingdom of Judah, which underwent a forced exile after being conquered by the Babylonians.
+Subsequently, in the Hellenistic period, an Edomite population migrating to the area became dominant, leading to its being referred to as Idumaea.
+The Edomites later converted to Judaism and assimilated into the Jewish population.
+Despite many settlements being destroyed or abandoned due to the brutal suppression of the Bar Kokhva revolt, a Jewish presence persisted in the area.

+In the Late Roman and Byzantine periods, the Hebron Hills were divided demographically into a Christian northern part and a mixed Jewish-Christian southern area.
+During this time, the southern Hebron Hills became known as Daroma, meaning "South" in Hebrew and Aramaic.
+Several synagogues from this period have been unearthed in the region.
+Following the Muslim conquest of the Levant, the Jewish population in the area declined as Muslims became dominant.

+In the Ottoman period, Mount Hebron served as a stop for farmers and herders, primarily from the deserts of Arabia and Transjordan, who migrated due to factors like severe drought.
+Between the 17th and 19th centuries, Mount Hebron experienced extensive violence involving rival families and Bedouins, leading to migrations and the destruction of many villages.

 Geography

 The highest peak of the mountain ridge is in the Palestinian city of Halhul, where a tableland exists with an altitude of 1026 m.

 History

 Iron Age

-The Book of Joshua mentions Maon, Carmel, Adora and Juttah among others as part of the tribal territory of the Tribe of Judah.
+The Book of Joshua mentions Maon, Carmel, Adora, and Juttah among others as part of the tribal territory of the Tribe of Judah.
 The modern Arabic names of Ma'in, al-Karmil, Dura, and Yatta respectively preserve the ancient names.

 As the Nabataeans pushed northwards, the Edomites were driven out of old Edom to the south of the Dead Sea and into the southern Hebron Hills between the southern part of the Dead Sea and the Mediterranean, establishing new Edom or Idumaea.

 Hellenistic period

 During the Hellenistic period, the Edomites became the dominant population of the southern Hebron Hills.
 Under Ptolemaic rule, the area became a separate administrative unit known as Idumea, named after its inhabitants.
 Marisa became its administrative center, with Ziph and Adoraim being of secondary importance.

 Hellenistic rule brought Greek and Phoenician culture into Idumea, while the prevalence of male circumcision shows a growing affinity with Judaism.

 In 113-112 BCE, the region was captured by the John Hyrcanus, who converted the Edomites to Judaism and incorporated Idumaea into the Hasmonean kingdom.